 A Brief History of Christian Music

-The history of the musical and cultural tradition associated with contemporary Christian and/or gospel music has been in venues far more extensive than this article, although most of them tend to focus more on the CCM (common shorthand for White) side, rather than the gospel (shorthand for Black) side.
+The history of the musical and cultural tradition associated with contemporary Christian and/or gospel music has been thoroughly documented in venues far more extensive than this article, although most of them tend to focus more on the CCM (common shorthand for White) side, rather than the gospel (shorthand for Black) side.

 Nevertheless, it’s safe to say that what we know today as the Christian music industry didn’t really exist as recently as forty years ago.
 As evidenced by the advent of CCM Magazine in 1978, contemporary Christian music as a format arose from the Jesus music movement of the early 70s.
 Eventually it evolved through the ’80s and ’90s into the economic juggernaut that it is today.

 Initially known primarily for its evangelistic message of hope in the salvation of Christ, its practitioners followed the tradition of hymnists like Martin Luther, who authored many of the great hymns of the church by setting new lyrics to the existing bar melodies.
 Young pioneers like Larry Norman and Andraé Crouch sung their faith to the popular rock, soul, folk and funk styles of their day.